• Home page

 Nature and Leisure

 You are here in the western part of the Pyrenees National Park, and therefore in a protected area.
-You may be able to at the turn of a hike see an Isard (Pyrenean chamois), a vulture skinning a prey or, but it is much more rare and dangerous, cross the path of a Bear, reintroduced with great media support in the Pyrenees for fifteen years.
-It must be said that since the beginning of the last century, the bear had almost disappeared from the Pyrenees, going from a population of more than 150 to less than 6 in the early 1990s.
+You may be able, while hiking, to see an ibex (Pyrenean chamois), a vulture dismembering its prey or even, but this is much rarer and more dangerous, cross paths with a bear.
+They have been reintroduced in the Pyrenees with great media fanfare, for about fifteen years.
+It must be said that, since the beginning of the last century, the bear had almost disappeared from the Pyrenean chain, going from a population of more than 150 to less than 6 at the beginning of the 1990s.

 Ibex

-Ibex, met at Parc'Ours - Photo @ Lesley Williamson
+Ibex, encountered at Parc'Ours - Photo @ Lesley Williamson